DISCOVERING WHAT HE WAS BORN TO DO

 TWO WILL ALWAYS BE BETTER THAN ONE

-In 2003, together with his by then girlfriend Gaby Contreras decide to go for a bigger event, and a much bigger world record, an event filled with a public that will make history forever.
-This historic event, took place in the national park of Mochima, Venezuela.
-On October the 3rd that year Carlos sets a new Free Immersion record (-101 meters: Hyperlink video to the record) and becomes the first human being in breaking the -100 meter barrier by holding his breath and without assistance; approved by Guinness: Hyperlink to guinness information about the record and AIDA.
+In 2003, together with his by then-girlfriend Gaby Contreras decide to go for a bigger event, and a much bigger world record, an event filled with a public that will make history forever.
+This historic event took place in the national park of Mochima, Venezuela.
+On October the 3rd that year Carlos sets a new Free Immersion record (-101 meters) and becomes the first human being in breaking the -100 meter barrier by holding his breath and without assistance; approved by Guinness: Hyperlink to Guinness and AIDA.

 The following year, Coste is on a streak and sets two more world records.
 The first one takes place in Cyprus, at the highest level of international freediving, the BIOS Open Classic 2004.
 Coste with his desire to surpass his limits on constant weight (CW) the discipline all have eyes on during the championship.
 He puts his name in the books once again that summer with -102 meters.
-A few months later in October, Carlos sets the Variable Weight ( hyperlink to information plus link to deepsea challenge) world record at -135 meters.
+A few months later in October, Carlos sets the Variable Weight world record at -135 meters.

 Carlos Coste had done what no other human was thought of doing and earned the Freediving King title among his rivals, because of his unbeatable streak.
 Carlos had gained the respect he deserved in the Freediving scene.

-In May 2006, during Reto en el Abismo, an event that had gained the attention of the public and press, took place in Sharm El Sheik, Egypt: Hyperlink to image of the platform at Egypt.
-Carlos set a new world record (-140m) in Variable weight, a historical day, over 100 freedivers had the privilege to witness this feat.
+In May 2006, during Reto en el Abismo, an event that had gained the attention of the public and press, took place in Sharm El Sheik, Egypt.
+Carlos set a new world record (-140m) in Variable weight, a historical day, over 100 freedivers had the privilege to witness this feat as well Umberto Pelizzari was the official Safety Freediver for that historic dive, such an honor!.
 This World record remained unbeaten until 2009.

 NO MATTER WHAT HAPPENS YOU NEVER GIVE UP